 - oxygen through a mask

-- anticoagulant medication to dissolve blood clots
+- anticoagulant medicines to dissolve blood clots

-- surgery to remove a clot (in very serious cases).
+- surgery to remove a clot (in very serious cases)

 If you are having surgery, your doctors and nurses will reduce your risk of having a pulmonary embolism by: